With a height of 1,993 metres, Estrela (meaning star) is by far the highest and most imposing of all the mountains on the Portuguese mainland.

 Topped only by Pico in the Azores, it is an integral part of the central chain of Iberian mountains and the main feature in a magical land of cobbled roads, Roman bridges, ancient castles, gushing waterfalls, stately manor-houses and tiny villages stretched out along a fertile plateau between the Zêzere and Mondego rivers.

-The Serra da Estrela mountain range represents a natural barrier between northern and southern Portugal, with a mix of Mediterranean, Atlantic and continental influences strikingly evident from its wide variety of vegetation.
+The Serra da Estrela mountain range represents a natural barrier between northern Portugal and southern Portugal, with a mix of Mediterranean, Atlantic and continental influences strikingly evident from its wide variety of vegetation.

 Its central plateau exudes an alpine-style ambience nestled in the very heart of the country, with picturesque glacial valleys, rock-strewn masses, natural amphitheatres, peaceful lagoons and large swathes of humid grassland harbouring many endemic types of flora.